1632jinduo/dataset/README.md

 # DSTH-GCN
-A Dynamic Heterogeneous  Graph  Convolution Network   for  Traffic Flow Prediction]{A Dynamic Heterogeneous  Graph Convolution Network  for Traffic Flow Prediction, The Computer Journal.
+A Dynamic Heterogeneous  Graph  Convolution Network   for  Traffic Flow Prediction, The Computer Journal.

 # Datasets
 The adj_chengdu and adj_xian are the adjacency matrix that preserve the transitions of each region of chengdu and xi'an, respectively.
 They have 196 roads and 61 days data.
 Thus their shape is (61*48,196*196).